Interested in learning about how to join a fraternity or sorority?

 The best way to determine which organization is right for you is to spend time with each organization during recruitment and decide for yourself where you feel you belong.
 Each chapter varies in size, mission and culture and so it is important that you get the opportunity to feel out each chapter in order to determine the right fit for you.

-Interfraternity Council: IFC is the local governing body and unifying forum for eleven North-American Interfraternity Conference chapters, made up of delegates and executive members from each chapter.
-Intersorority council: ISC is the local governing body and unifying forum for the eight Stanford National Panhellenic Conference chapters, made up of delegates and executive members from each chapter.
+Interfraternity Council: IFC is the local governing body and unifying forum for 10 chapters, made up of delegates and executive members from each chapter.
+Intersorority council: ISC is the local governing body and unifying forum for the seven Stanford National Panhellenic Conference chapters, made up of delegates and executive members from each chapter.

 Stanford University has a policy of deferred recruitment, a recruitment process that does not begin until the spring quarter.
 As a residential campus, Stanford has a policy of deferred recruitment because it is committed to ensuring that all students first become grounded in their academic and residential lives.
-This is an important hallmark of Stanford’s residential education program and helps make the Stanford Greek experience unique.
+This is an important hallmark of Stanford’s residential program.

 Councils and chapters may hold informational sessions open to freshman starting 5th week of winter quarter and later to provide information to prospective members.